grrwlf/nixrc/README.md

 Nix-Dev
 =======

-Nix dev is a plain bash script carefully written to assist in NixOS development.
+Nixdev is a plain bash script carefully written to assist in NixOS development.
 The script contains useful finctions allowing user to manage his/her local development branches for both Nixpkgs and Nixos trees.
 Main features are:

-* Script is designed to be sourced from .bashrc or similar, providing alias for nix-env command as well as several handy nix-dev- commands.
+* Script is designed to be sourced from .bashrc or similar, providing alias for nix-env command and a set of nix-dev- functinos.
-* Nixpkgs/NixOS sources are placed locally in nixpkgs/nixos folders allowing user to keep several different copies of nixdev on a single system.
+* ./install will clone Nixpkgs/NixOS sources in local subfolders, allowing user to keep several different copies of nixdev on a single system.
 * Local development branch (named 'local') can be easily rebased onto new stable point, every time it appears in channel.
 See nix-dev-update.
+Note, that it is able to detect tricky cases and abort possibly dangerous operations.
 * Package sources can easilly be unpacked, see nix-dev-unpack command.
 * nix-dev-penv PKG opens build environment for a package named PKG in a subshell
 * nix-dev-rebuild is a wrapper for nixos-rebuild.